VarshaS-37/T-Cell-Epitope-Prediction-Pipeline/README.md

-# T-Cell Epitope Prediction Pipeline
+# 🔄 MHC 1 binding T Cell Epitope Prediction Pipeline

-A Nextflow-based pipeline for automated identification and retrieval of experimentally validated T-cell epitopes associated with homologous protein sequences.
+A Nextflow-based pipeline for predicting T cell epitopes binding to MHC 1 for a given protein sequence using the IEDB API.

-## Features
+## Pipeline Flow

-- Accepts a UniProt accession as input
+- Accepts a UniProt Accession ID as input
-- Retrieves the target protein sequence
+- Retrieves the target protein sequence from Uniprot
-- Performs BLAST similarity searches
+- Retrieves MHC 1 binding T cell epitopes of the sequence for the 27 Human Allele Panel
-- Selects top homologous sequences
+- Merges 27 retrieved files into one tsv
-- Filters hits based on user-defined percent identity threshold
+- Filters epitopes with score greater than 0.5
-- Retrieves epitope data from IEDB
+- Retrieves fasta sequences of the filtered epitopes
-- Validates and cleans downloaded TSV files
+- Checks similarituy with humann genome to avoid auto immune risk by using blastp
-- Merges all valid epitope datasets into a single file
+- Blast results are merged into the existing merged tsv
-- Modular Nextflow DSL2 workflow
+- Top n epitopes given by user is slected from each allelel n pident score given by user is ude to slect the top epitopes

 ## Requirements